-Currently, the OIC membership includes 56 member states (excluding Syria, membership was suspended in August 2012).
+Currently, the OIC membership includes 56 member states (excluding Syria, membership was suspended in 2012).

-The chairmanship of the Republic of Kazakhstan in the 38th session of the OIC Council of Foreign Ministers, held on June 28-30, 2011 in Astana, was one of the notable events.
-One of the main outcomes of this event was the decision to rename the Organization to the Organization of Islamic Cooperation.
+The presidency of the Republic of Kazakhstan in the 38th session of the OIC Council of Foreign Ministers, which was held on June 28-30, 2011 in Astana, was one of the notable events in the context of the cooperation between Kazakhstan and OIC.
+The main result was the decision to rename the Organization to the Organization of Islamic Cooperation.

-Within the 38th session of the OIC Council of Foreign Ministers, President of the Republic of Kazakhstan N.Nazarbayev announced the initiative to create the Islamic Organization for Food Security (IOFS).
+In the framework of the 38th session of the OIC Council of Foreign Ministers, the President of the Republic of Kazakhstan N.Nazarbayev announced the initiative to create the Islamic Organization for Food Security (IOFS).
 The main goal of this initiative is to consolidate the capabilities of the OIC member states in the field of food security.

-On April 14-15, 2016 President of Kazakhstan Nursultan Nazarbayev took part in the 13th OIC Summit held in Istanbul.
-Within the Summit, the Head of the State, in collaboration with President of Turkey R.Erdogan, launched an initiative to start the process of Islamic Rapprochement.
-Currently, this Islamic Rapprochement initiative is included in the OIC agenda and is in the focus of the member states within the context of the conflict resolution in the OIC space.
+On 14-15 April 2016, President of Kazakhstan Nursultan Nazarbayev took part in the regular 13th OIC Summit held in Istanbul.
+Within the framework of the Summit, the Head of the State, in collaboration with the President of Turkey, R.Erdogan, launched an initiative to start the process of Islamic Rapprochement.
+Currently, this initiative is included on the agenda of the OIC and is in the focus of attention of the Member States within the context of the conflict resolution in the OIC space.

-In addition, within the Summit President of Kazakhstan N.Nazarbayev put forward an initiative on the need to develop a program document called “Islamic Infrastructure Initiative" (Triple I).
-The main goal of the Triple I initiative is to maximize the possible integration of transport and logistics systems operating in the OIC space by linking three special development programs of the Islamic Development Bank on Central Asia, Africa, the Middle East and North Africa.
-Nowadays, the Ministry of Foreign Affairs of Kazakhstan is promoting this initiative both within the cooperation with the Islamic Development Bank and the main economic platform of the OIC countries – COMCEC (OIC Standing Committee for Economic and Commercial Cooperation), headquarter of which is in Ankara (Turkey).
+In addition, the President of Kazakhstan N.Nazarbayev put forward an initiative on the need to develop a program document called “Islamic Infrastructure Initiative" (Triple I).
+The main goal of the initiative is to maximize the possible integration of transport and logistics systems operating in the OIC space by linking three special development programs of the Islamic Development Bank in “Central Asia", “Africa", “the Middle East and North Africa".
+Nowadays, the Ministry for investments and development of the Republic of Kazakhstan is promoting this initiative both in the framework of cooperation with the Islamic Development Bank and the main economic platform of the OIC countries – COMCEC (OIC Standing Committee on Trade and Economic Cooperation), which headquarter is in Ankara (Turkey).

-Nowadays, the current agenda of cooperation between Kazakhstan and the OIC includes the initiatives of President of the Republic of Kazakhstan N.Nazarbayev for the Islamic world:
+Nowadays, the current agenda of cooperation between Kazakhstan and the OIC is formed by the initiatives of the President of the Republic of Kazakhstan N.Nazarbayev for the Islamic world:

 - Promotion of the Islamic Rapprochement;

-- Promotion of the Islamic Infrastructure Integration (Triple I).
+- Promotion of the Islamic Infrastructure Integration.